BENKADI/projet-0/PERMISSIONS_COMPLETE_GUIDE.md

 -- Exemple complet
 INSERT INTO "_PermissionToUser" ("A", "B")
 VALUES (
-  (SELECT id FROM "Permission" WHERE name = 'create:products'), (SELECT id FROM "User" WHERE email = 'user@example.com') );
+  (SELECT id FROM "Permission" WHERE name = 'create:permissions'), (SELECT id FROM "User" WHERE email = 'user@example.com') );
 ```